 So, this is actually why we’re here and how we got this idea of disrupting the men’s grooming industry in Pakistan.
-By keeping customer’s satisfaction and convenience in mind, we have partnered up with Dorco, a Global Razor Giant from Korea, to offer high-quality shaving supplies at competitive prices.
+By keeping customers’ satisfaction and convenience in mind, we have partnered up with Dorco, a Global Razor Giant from Korea, to offer high-quality shaving supplies at competitive prices.

 What are your responsibilities as a business owner?

-As a person to introduce such a new concept to Pakistan, it is a real challenge to keep it this unique and to make the general public understand this idea.
+To introduce such a new concept to Pakistan, it is a real challenge to keep it this unique and to make the general public understand this idea.
 For this, I am responsible for some of the tasks like:

-Day to day operational activities since we strive to accomplish 100% customer satisfaction.
+Day-to-day operational activities since we strive to accomplish 100% customer satisfaction.

 Managing a highly talented and motivated team to make sure we are on top of things.